 The costs of Israel's longest war, for Israelis

 This story is part of NPR's coverage of two years since the Hamas-led attack on Israel on Oct.
 7, 2023, and the ongoing war in Gaza.
-For more reporting, differing views and analysis of the conflict, go to npr.org/mideastupdates.
+For more reporting, analysis and different views of the conflict, go to npr.org/mideastupdates.

 JERUSALEM — On a street named Gaza lives Israeli Prime Minister Benjamin Netanyahu, in a top-floor apartment near a sushi restaurant.